Skip to main content

 OUR RESEARCH CENTRES AND INSTITUTES

-other relevant RESEARCH CENTRES AND NETWORKS
+OTHER RELEVANT RESEARCH CENTRES AND NETWORKS

 Research staff often work closely with stakeholders, for example Paul Turnbull is a member of UK and European advisory groups related to drug use and drug law enforcement; and our Centre for Research on Race and Law organises events with grass-roots anti-racist stakeholders.
-Criminology Department staff have also been contracted to undertake formal evaluations of some significant operational programmes such as the Offender Engagement Programme for the National Offender Management Service (Paul Turnbull); and previously the What Works Centre for evidence-based policing for the College of Policing (Emeritus Professor, Mike Hough).
+Our staff have also been contracted to undertake formal evaluations of some significant operational programmes such as the Offender Engagement Programme for the National Offender Management Service (Paul Turnbull); and previously the What Works Centre for evidence-based policing for the College of Policing (Emeritus Professor, Mike Hough).

-Our biggest network is that created by our World Prison Research programme which works with more than fifty civil society organisations and reform champions domestically and worldwide, including the European Prisons Observatory, Penal Reform International, the Prison Policy Initiative, Fair Trials, Civil Society Prison Reform Initiative, Commonwealth Human Rights Initiative, the Helsinki Committee bodies, and the Criminal Justice Network.
+Our biggest network is that created by our World Prison Research programme which works with more than 50 civil society organisations and reform champions domestically and worldwide, including the European Prisons Observatory, Penal Reform International, the Prison Policy Initiative, Fair Trials, Civil Society Prison Reform Initiative, Commonwealth Human Rights Initiative, the Helsinki Committee bodies, and the Criminal Justice Network.
 And in 2018, the department hosted the International Conference on Penal Abolition (ICOPA), thanks to Dr Sarah Lamble, who is also active in several prison reform action groups.

 Our Visiting Judge, Visiting Professor and Research Fellowship initiatives have led to substantive relationships with eminent practitioners such as Juliet Lyon CBE, Chair of the Independent Advisory Panel on Deaths in Custody; and barrister Dr Penny Cooper.

-The Law School is a member of the UCL, Bloomsbury and East London (UBEL) Doctoral Training Partnership, which is funded by the Economic and Social Research Council (ESRC); and the AHRC funded Consortium for the Humanities and the Arts South-East England (CHASE) Doctoral Training Partnership.
+Birkbeck is a member of the UCL, Bloomsbury and East London (UBEL) Doctoral Training Partnership, which is funded by the Economic and Social Research Council (ESRC); and the AHRC funded Consortium for the Humanities and the Arts South-East England (CHASE) Doctoral Training Partnership.